ATNTLR/Capstone-Milestone-0/Backend/ChatGPTreadme.txt

 3 - can you show me how to add in my jsx code those circular buttons you can select for multiple options, but make them mutually exclusive please
+4 - please help me make my button in the following code React to being hovered, I have a css file for this js code.
+(with code snipped of modify portfolio pasted in)